-- a. there is due compliance with the applicable law in terms of timelines and process; and - b. the records as relevant for the audit verified by him as a whole are free from misstatement and maintained in accordance with applicable laws. - c. the auditor concludes that the information on the affairs of the company in all material respects, are in accordance with the applicable reporting framework.
+- a. there is due compliance with the applicable law in terms of timelines and process; and - b. the records as relevant for the audit verified by him as a whole are free from misstatement and maintained in accordance with applicable laws. - c. the auditor should express an unmodified opinion when the auditor concludes that the information on the affairs of the company in all material respects, are in accordance with the applicable reporting framework.